kstatelibraries/status.its.lib.k-state.edu/content/default/issues/2023-01-26-krex-maintenance.md

 ## Enter below issue description and subsequent updates if any
 ---
+We ran into issues during the upgrade, and rolled back the changes.
+We will scheudle another attempt in the future once we work through the issues. {{< track "2023-01-26 13:28:00" >}}

 K-REx will be unavailable starting at 12PM on 1/26/2023 for system maintenance and software upgrade.